Board of Directors

 Melanie has a long history of volunteerism having served on the boards of Kalmia Gardens, Virginia Center for the Creative Arts, Corporation for Thomas Jefferson’s Poplar Forest, CENTRA Foundation, and the Decorative Arts Trust among many others.
 She has a strong interest in horticulture, gardening and public gardens, and preservation, and is a relative of William Chambers Coker.
 Her single most rewarding gardening project has been a daffodil river she planted in an interlocking paisley pattern with 15 varieties in bloom February through April.

-J.D., North Carolina Central University
+B.S.
+Plant Biology, North Carolina State University

 Vivette Jeffries-Logan